Travel & LifeStyle

 As mentioned already, the over 100 museums attract 8 million people a year, and you can also visit the famous houses of Mozart, as well as the memorial grave of the composer, as well as the graves of many famous Viennese.

 If you are just wanting to relax, Vienna has many large and small gardens and parks for you to visit and walk around, sit, or even have a picnic.
+You might even spot some local wildlife, such as hummingbirds, adding to the serene atmosphere.
 The plants and trees change throughout the year, and there is never a bad season to visit.

 These parks and gardens are also home to many famous Viennese monuments and statues, including one of Johann Strauss.
 Stadtpark, where the Strauss statue can be found, is also home to the gardens of the baroque palace, where the State Treaty was found.